haraldpdl/oscom2_app_paypal/README.md

 ## Legacy Changes

-1. Administration Tool Navigation Menu Box
+1. Administration Tool App Setup
-2. Administration Tool and Catalog Hooks
+2. Hooks for the Administration Tool and Catalog
 3. Administration Tool Order Administration Page

 Only the changes in (1) are required to add the PayPal App links to the Administration Tool.
 Changes (2) and (3) are optional and are needed if transaction management is to be added to the Administration Tool Orders management page (this requires a new order management page which may overwrite installed Add-Ons).

 _The versions described below are inclusive of the version stated (eg, v2.3.3.2 affects all versions up to and including v2.3.3.2)._

-### 1. Administration Tool Navigation Menu Box
+### 1. Administration Tool App Setup

 **osCommerce Online Merchant up to v2.3.3.2 (5-Sept-2013)**